 Sterling Modular was founded by Jim Maher in 1991, only fifty miles away from Philadelphia, in Boyertown, PA.
-Although thirty years passed from that foundational moment, the company hasn’t slowed down one bit, and its ever-growing team of professionals manufacture all products to the last spec on US soil and ship them worldwide.
+Although thirty years passed since that foundational moment, the company hasn’t slowed down one bit, and its ever-growing team of professionals manufactures all products to the last spec on US soil and ships them worldwide.

 Jim built a reputation for his company equipping some of the most sought-after studios in the country.
 He eventually sold it to Rick Lawrence, a former corporate executive wanting to build his own company in 2011.